WTTJ/dot_dotjs-website/SpeakerAbstracts.md

 **Components in JavaScript**

-Benefits how having clean encapsulation and APIs for UI components
+Benefits of having clean encapsulation and APIs for UI components